xlab-si/emmy/README.md

 Below we provide some isntructions for using the `emmy` CLI tool.
 You can type `emmy` in the terminal to get a list of available commands and subcommands, and to get additional help.

-emmy CLI offers two commands:
+Emmy CLI offers two commands:
 * `emmy server` (with a `start` subcommand, e.g. `emmy server start`) and
 * `emmy client` (with subcommand `info`).
 > **Note:** emmy client command is currently going through a major revision.
 Running clients for